geekodour/o/content/personal_lists/quotes.md

 -   Never accept a no from someone who doesn't have the power to say yes
 -   “India is not, as people keep calling it, an underdeveloped country, but rather, in the context of its history and cultural heritage, a highly developed one in an advanced state of decay.” ― Shashi Tharoor
 -   A developed country is one where the rich take the public transport, not one where poor people have cars
+-   “To be truly radical is to make hope possible rather than despair convincing” ― Raymond Williams

 ## Startup {#startup}